 - You can increase the intensity you do them by increasing the percentage of your one-rep squat max you’re using on them.
 For example, if you were able to do 20 reps with 40% of your one-rep max the workout before, attempt 45% of your one-rep max your next workout.

 - You can add weight to each workout in increments of two and a half pounds to five pounds instead.

 In general, you’ll be increasing the weight you’re doing as often as possible.
 Once you can do 20 reps with a particular weight, that means it’s time to increase the weight of you’re next workout.

 What Not to Do

 “Make sure first and foremost that you aren’t starting too aggressively in the load and that you’re not making too big of a jump from one day to the next,” suggests Vaughn.
-“I always recommend to start at about 55 percent of your 1-rep max.
+“I always recommend starting at about 55 percent of your 1-rep max.
 It won’t be easy — is anything for twenty reps? — but it should leave you with confidence that you can do a lot more.”

-In any case, make sure you’re doing these in a rack with safety pins in case you need to bail and if you have a casual workout buddy who doesn’t mind spotting you, now is the time to bring him or her in.
+In any case, make sure you’re doing these in a rack with safety pins in case you need to bail, and if you have a casual workout buddy who doesn’t mind spotting you, now is the time to bring him or her in.

 “Definitely don’t do this with front squats,” warns DiFlorio.
-“The rhomboids would fatigue too quickly, it’s too much work for them.
+“The rhomboids will fatigue too quickly, it’s too much work for them.
 Anyone in the strength game knows that if you’re a good front squatter, you don’t do more than five or six reps.”